|logic||category theory||type theory|

 For instance, if we assume the law of excluded middle, then we can build a term which is or according as the Goldbach conjecture is true or false.
 Clearly this term doesn’t “compute”, but neither is it of canonical form (a numeral).

-Similarly, using the univalence axiom, we can obtain a term corresponding to the automorphism of which adds one to every even number and subtracts one from every odd number.
+Similarly, using the univalence axiom, we can obtain a term corresponding to the automorphism of the type which switches and .
 Then the term also has type , but doesn’t “compute” because the computer gets “stuck” on the univalence term.